-If you are using an older version of Synapse (1.x) and now looking to migrate to the latest versions (2.x) this document would be a good starting point.
+If you are using an older version of Synapse (1.x/2.x) and now looking to migrate to the latest versions (3.x) this document would be a good starting point.
 This article provides information on steps that need to be carried out to smoothly migrate from an older release of Synapse to the latest version.
+If you are migrating from 1.x version to 3.x we recommend you follow the 1.x -> 2.x migration followed by the 2.x -> 3.x.

 If you are using custom extensions (mediators, startups, etc.) implemented in Java and depending on Synapse APIs, you should go through the following process before upgrading to a new release: